stephancb/IScatterSpectrum/README.md

 To do
 -----

-* add the Fourier transform to ACFs.
+* add the Fourier transform to get ACFs.
 Swartz (1978) prefers a non-fast numerical integration (because only few ACF lags are needed, but many frequencies).
 But this seems not ideal for parallel execution.
 Several articles on methods for fast calculation of Fourier integrals have in the meantime been published.

-* add the analytical derivatives with respect to  $N_e$, $T_e$, $T_i$, $\nu_i$,
+* add the analytical derivatives with respect to N<sub>e</sub>, T<sub>e</sub>, T<sub>i</sub>, &nu;<sub>i</sub>, composition.
+The conclusion in 1978 was that
-  composition.
-The conclusion in 1978 was that numerical derivatives are roughly equally fast to calculate, but the analytical formulas seem still preferable, after they have been laboriously calculated.
+  numerical derivatives are roughly equally fast to calculate, but the analytical formulas seem still preferable, after they have been laboriously calculated.

 * explore possibilities for parallel execution.